python/cpython/Doc/library/string.rst

    :func:`strip` and :func:`split` is undefined.

-.. _string-formatting:
+.. _new-string-formatting:

 String Formatting
 -----------------

-Starting in Python 2.6, the built-in str and unicode classes provide the ability to do complex variable substitutions and value formatting via the :func:`format` method described in :pep:`3101`.
+Starting in Python 2.6, the built-in str and unicode classes provide the ability to do complex variable substitutions and value formatting via the :meth:`str.format` method described in :pep:`3101`.
 The :class:`Formatter` class in the :mod:`string` module allows you to create and customize your own string formatting behaviors using the same implementation as the built-in :meth:`format` method.

 .. class:: Formatter